 The iconic Catskills "Borscht Belt" resort Kutsher's Country Club ceased being family-run in 2007, but the family's fourth generation is trying for a citified comeback, opening today.
 Zach Kutsher, working with (among others) China Grill Management's Jeffrey Chodorow, is opening what he calls a "modern Jewish bistro," Kutsher's Tribeca, where familiar dishes are being remade with modern techniques and upgraded ingredients.
 The pickled herring has yuzu and wasabi; the meatballs are made from short rib and brisket; varnishkes incorporate wild mushrooms and quinoa.
-There's borscht, too, of course presented in deconstructed salad form.
-"Were looking to elevate [Jewish cooking] and make it a night out," Kutsher tells Grub; cocktails like Bug Juice (housemade fruit punch with grapefruit bitters) should help with that.
+There's borscht, too, of course — presented in deconstructed salad form.
+"We’re looking to elevate [Jewish cooking] and make it a night out," Kutsher tells Grub; cocktails like Bug Juice (housemade fruit punch with grapefruit bitters) should help with that.
 The spot is open for dinner only for now, with lunch and brunch to follow; see the menu below.

 Kutsher's Tribeca, 186 Franklin St., nr.
 Greenwich St.; 212-431-0606BEGIN SLIDESHOW